nerrosha/python-projects/README.md

-caesar-cipher-python
+# Python Projects

+This repository contains two small Python projects: a Caesar cipher program and a password generator.
+They were made for practice and to improve basic programming skills.

+---

+## Caesar Cipher (Python)

-A simple Python program that encrypts an English text using a Caesar cipher, where each word is shifted by the length of that word (letters only).
+A simple program that encrypts English text using a Caesar cipher.
+Each word is shifted by the number of letters in that word.
-Uppercase letters remain uppercase, lowercase letters remain lowercase, and non-letter characters are not changed.

-How it works
+### How it works

-For every word:

-Count how many alphabetic characters it contains → this is the shift value.
+- Each word is processed separately
+- The shift value is the number of letters in the word
-Shift each letter forward in the alphabet by that amount (cyclic shift).
+- Letters are shifted forward in the alphabet (cyclic)
-Preserve the original letter case.
-Keep punctuation and other non-letter symbols unchanged.
+- Uppercase stays uppercase, lowercase stays lowercase
+- Non-letter characters (spaces, punctuation, etc.) are not changed

+---

-Password Generator
+## Password Generator (Python)

-A simple Python program that generates secure passwords based on user preferences.
+A simple program that generates random passwords based on user preferences.

-Features
+### Features

-Generate multiple passwords
+- Generate one or multiple passwords
-Custom password length
+- Set custom password length
-Optional inclusion of:
-digits (0–9)
+- Choose character types:
-lowercase letters (a–z)
+  - lowercase letters
-uppercase letters (A–Z)
+  - uppercase letters
+  - numbers
-symbols (!#$%&*+-=?@^_)
+  - symbols
-Option to exclude ambiguous characters (il1Lo0O)
+- Option to exclude similar/ambiguous characters (like il1Lo0O)

-How it works
+### How it works

-The user selects password settings.
+- User selects password options
-The program builds a pool of allowed characters.
+- Program builds a set of allowed characters
-Passwords are generated randomly using the selected character set.
+- Passwords are generated randomly from that set